This factsheet is for information only. It is recommended that you get legal advice about your situation.

 If you want to give up get legal advice before you do so.

-To lodge a claim call FOS on 1800 367 287 or 1800 FOS AUS or visit their website www.fos.org.au to lodge a claim online.
+You can call AFCA on 1800 931 678 or visit their website www.afca.org.au to lodge a claim online.

 2 years from the date you receive a letter rejecting your claim from the insurer’s Internal Dispute Resolution Department; or